nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/administration/installation.md

 ### RabbitMQ Server

-Centurion ERP uses RabbitMQ as for its worker queue.
+Centurion ERP uses RabbitMQ for its worker queue.
 As tasks are created when using Centurion ERP, they are added to the RabbitMQ server for the background worker to pickup.
 When the background worker picks up the task, it does it's business, clears the task from the RabbitMQ server and saves the [results](../user/core/index.md#background-worker) within the Database.

-### Web Container
+### API Container

-The [web container](https://hub.docker.com/r/nofusscomputing/centurion-erp) is the guts of Centurion ERP.
-It provides the interface and endpoints for interacting with Centurion ERP.
+The [API container](https://hub.docker.com/r/nofusscomputing/centurion-erp) is the guts of Centurion ERP.
+It provides the endpoints for interacting with Centurion ERP.
 This container is scalable with the only additional requirement being that a load-balancer be placed in front of all web containers for traffic routing.
 If deploying to Kubernetes the service load-balancer is sufficient and setting the deployment `replicas` to the number of desired containers is the simplest method to scale.

+### UI Container

+!!! info
+    Currently we are still developing the UI.
+As such it's still considered beta.
+This will remain until the new UI has [feature parity](https://github.com/nofusscomputing/centurion_erp_ui/issues/18) with the current django UI.

+The [UI container](https://hub.docker.com/r/nofusscomputing/centurion-erp-ui) is the user interface for Centurion.
+The user interface uses the react framework so as to take advantage of the UI running locally on the users machine.
+This reduces the bandwidth requirements for using Centurion to be approximatly the data they request and not the page as well.

 ### Background Worker Container